monster-sun/carmen/readme.txt

 However, when I publish 1 joint with 6 float position with many decimal places, the blink works!
 Problem is with the JointState.name!
 Try brazenbot_joints, I think you have to convert the JointState.name into char like specified here: http://answers.ros.org/question/185245/sensor_msgsjointstate-on-arduino/

+# message creation of subscriber failed: checksum does not match
+If the following message appears after "rosrun rosserial_python serial_node.py /dev/ttyACM0", make sure the message type between subscriber and callback are the same.
+In my case, remove "Header header" in the custom message as it will be resolved std_msgs/Header instead of carmen_move/ArmJointState in callback function

 # Extra reference:
 http://answers.ros.org/question/11887/significance-of-rosspinonce/?answer=17582#post-id-17582